Kegbot/kegbot-server/docs/source/kegboard-guide/serial-protocol.rst

 <http://en.wikipedia.org/wiki/Cyclic_redundancy_check>`_ of the header and
 payload fields; in other words, the entire message up to the CRC.
 This CRC is used by the host to verify the integrity of messages from the board.

+The integrity of a message can be verified by performing the CRC calculation on all data, up to and including the CRC (but not the trailer).
+If correct, the value will be zero.

 The string ``\r\n`` is always written in the `trailer` field.
 This field is not included in the CRC.